Do migrating secondaries give you migraines?

 Even in a static dataset (where we never add or delete entries), we may have performance problems when we simply want to find an existing entry.

 If the entry happens to be at its appointed location, we are in good shape.
-If the entry is not at its appointed location, there are two possibilities:
+If the entry is NOT at its appointed location, there are two possibilities:

 What can you do about nasty secondaries?